-- At least two SATA hard drives (to ensure optimal performance, it is recommended that you use two hard drives with identical model and capacity).
-If you do not want to create RAID, you may prepare only one hard drive
+- At least two SATA hard drives (to ensure optimal performance, it is recommended that you use

+two hard drives with identical model and capacity).
+If you do not want to create RAID, you may

+prepare only one hard drive.

 - · An empty formatted floppy disk.

 - · Windows Vista/XP setup disk.

 - · Motherboard driver disk.

-5-1-1 Configuring the Onboard SATA Controller
+5-1-1 Configuring AMD SB750 SATA Controllers